-Addiction is a disease; Wisdom will help you fight and win the battle while reclaiming your life from drugs, alcohol orbehavioral addictions.
+Addiction is a disease.
+Wisdom will help you fight and win the battle while reclaiming your life from drugs, alcohol or behavioral addictions.

 What Are Employment Assistance Programs?

-An alcohol or drug addiction can affect a person’s ability to be productive on the job, even when alcohol or drug use only occurs during after-work hours.
+An alcohol or drug addiction can affect a person’s ability to be productive on the job, even when alcohol or drug use only occurs during after work hours.
 Employment Assistance Programs are designed to help employees deal with any personal issues that affect their job performance.
 While talking to your employer about an addiction problem may seem like putting your neck in a noose, it may be the best way to go about keeping your job.

-If alcohol or drug addiction problem gets to the point where you need to take a leave of absence, it’s always best to go through an employer’s EAP when possible.
+If an alcohol or drug addiction problem gets to the point where you need to take a leave of absence, it’s always best to go through an employer’s EAP when possible.
 In most cases, your supervisor will refer you to the Employee Assistance Program whenever a leave of absence is requested.
-WISDOM Treatment centers can help you take this first step in getting the care you deserve without the additional worry of job loss.
+Wisdom Treatment centers can help you take this first step in getting the care you deserve without the additional worry of job loss.

 We work with EAP representatives closely ;

-- Processing all necessarry paperwork
+- Processing all necessary paperwork

 - Assessing your situation